sandeepsainath/ML-TradingBot/README.md

      * The bot is designed to be deployed onto the cloud for large data input and long runtimes

 ## License
-By: Vignesh Sella, Sandeep Sainath, Kevin Vasquez, and Kazim Syed [MIT](https://choosealicense.com/licenses/mit/)
+By: Vignesh Sella, Sandeep Sainath, Kevin Vasquez, and Zeeshan Kunnummal [MIT](https://choosealicense.com/licenses/mit/)